 What is Shockwave Therapy?

-Shockwave therapy at Core Physio is a multidisciplinary device used in sports medicine, orthopaedics, and also physiotherapy.
-It is a non-surgical therapy that is also used as part of rehabilitation.
-Promoting recovery by providing pain relief as well as mobility restoration too.
-It can also be used in a number of musculoskeletal conditions, including tendon problems, bursitis, and also bone injuries.
+Shockwave therapy at Core Physio is a multidisciplinary device used in sports medicine, orthopaedics, and physiotherapy.
+It is a non-surgical therapy that is used as part of rehabilitation to promote recovery by providing pain relief as well as mobility restoration.
+It can also be used in a number of musculoskeletal conditions, including tendon problems, bursitis, and bone injuries.

 How Does It Work?

-Initially, the treatment initiates a pro-inflammatory response.
-An inflammation-like condition, in the tissue that is being treated.
-Blood circulation and metabolism in the area increase, which in turn accelerates the healing process.
+Initially The treatment initiates a pro-inflammatory response, an inflammation-like condition, in the tissue that is being treated.
+Blood circulation and metabolism in the area increases, which in turn accelerates the healing process.
 The shockwaves then break down scar tissue and bony deposits stimulating new healing.